 To prevent New England Aster from spreading, remove blooms after they fade.
 This will prevent seeds from fully forming or being dispersed.
 You may have to do this a second time if your ‘pruning’ triggers the plant to create a second round of blooms.

 Maintenance of New England Aster

-There are a few methods that will keep your Asters upright, tall, and looking good.
-The first is to do the old tried and true method of staking.
+1) Staking – The first is to do the old tried and true method of staking.
 Using a couple of bamboo or similar stakes with twine can help keep the plant vertical.

-And finally, the third method is that you can cut the plant in half.
+3) Cutting Asters back in Summer – And finally, the third method is that you can cut the plant in half.
 That’s right!
 You just trim the plant back by about 1/2 it’s height in early July.
 The stalks will immediately start branching, and the overall height will be lowered.
 This will make it easier for New England Aster to stand up tall and erect when it blooms in the Fall.

 Cutting Back in Fall